whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 }
 ```

 Note how `testfunc_init()` also receives the call arguments structure.
-At that point in time we do not yet have any actual per-row _values_ though, so the `args->arg_values` will be `NULL`.
+At that point in time we do not yet have any actual per-row *values* though, so the `args->arg_values` will be `NULL`.
 But the argument names and types are already known, and will be passed.
 You can check them in the initialization function and return an error if they are of an unsupported type.

-### UDF argument and return types
+### UDF Argument and return Types

 UDFs can receive arguments of pretty much any valid internal Sphinx type.
 When in doubt, refer to `sphinx_udf_argtype` enum in `sphinxudf.h` for a full list.
 For convenience, here’s a short reference table: